• Skip to primary navigation

 Where to stay in Vang Vieng: Boutique Hotel

-In Vang Vieng, we stayed at the Boutique Hotel, which was one of the nicest places of our 5-month trip!
-The hotel opened in 2015 and has modern rooms with ensuite bathrooms.
-The complimentary breakfast was very extensive.
+In Vang Vieng, we booked the Boutique Hotel, which was one of the best places we stayed at during our 5-month trip!
+The hotel has modern rooms with ensuite bathrooms and the complimentary breakfast was extensive.

 Day 12: travel from Vang Vieng to Vientiane